Kernel Scaling for Manifold Learning and Classification: Preliminaries

 \section{Preliminaries}

-This section provides a brief description of two methods used in this study: kernel-based method for dimensionality reduction titled Diffusion Maps \cite{Lafon} and Dimensionality from Angle and Norm Concentration (DANCo).
-DANCo is an algorithm which estimates the intrinsic dimension of a manifold based on the ambient high dimensional data.
+We begin by providing a brief description of two methods used in this study: A kernel-based method for dimensionality reduction called {\em Diffusion Maps} \cite{Lafon}; and {\em Dimensionality from Angle and Norm Concentration} (DANCo, \cite{danco}), which estimates the intrinsic dimension of a manifold based on the ambient high-dimensional data.
+In the following, vectors and matrices are denoted by bold letters, and their components are denoted by the respective plain letters, indexed using subscripts or parentheses.